stanulilic/stanleyulili.com-old/_posts/2020-03-04-global-objects-in-nodejs.md

 }
 ```

-When commonjs is importing the `main.js` module, it looks for the `main.js` file in the paths provided by `Module.paths`.
+When Commonjs is importing the `main.js` module in another file, it looks for the `main.js` file in the paths provided by `Module.paths`.

 ### URL
-[URL](https://nodejs.org/api/url.html#url_url) is a constructor method that is used to parse url.
+[URL](https://nodejs.org/api/url.html#url_url) is a constructor method that is used to parse URL.
 It returns an object containing the parsed data.

 Clear everything in the `main.js` file.
-We are going to parse the following url: https://www.stanleyulili.com/articles/
+We are going to parse the following URL: https://www.stanleyulili.com/articles/

 ```javascript
 const url = new URL('https://www.stanleyulili.com/articles/');